UNISvalbard/Geo-UAV/content/lessons/intro/intro.md

 [Geo-UAV](https://unisvalbard.github.io/Geo-UAV/landing-page.html) is an open-source reference work for the UAV-based data acquisition in the field.

 Unmanned Aerial Vehicles, also known as UAVs, are being used extensively for recreational, commercial, academic, and government purposes.
-They are particularly useful in geosciences to survey large areas accurately and efficiently.
-This course offers guidelines on how to acquire scientifically publishable data using UAVs in a safe and legal manner.
+They are particularly useful to survey large areas accurately and efficiently.
+Together with structure-from-motion photogrammetry, it is possible to make virtual outcrops, which have become a common tool used by geoscientists.
+They have many applications, including research, teaching, outreach, and more.
+Geo-UAV provides guidelines on how to acquire scientifically publishable data using UAVs in a safe and legal manner.

 ````{margin}
 ```{admonition} Data source